leglegab/Destroy_Acetony/README.md

 # Destroy

+This is just a quick community made patch for the mod.
+Go support the real one!

 Destroy is a chemistry-themed add-on to the popular Create mod.
 Right now it's under development.

 Find out more on the [Discord](https://discord.gg/6EBJ3AzbHu) and [Modrinth](https://modrinth.com/mod/destroy/) page.